A Politician At Play

 Alright, enough political talk for the day as it is time to move on and share what I saw as I give you...

 The Wicker Breakdown:

-- This week's show starts ten years in the future (1994) where Nixon returns to 60 Minutes to reflects on a CBS interview he must had recently done that earned him a very big paycheck.
+This week's show starts ten years in the future (1994) where Nixon returns to 60 Minutes to reflects on a CBS interview he must had recently done that earned him a massive paycheck.
 When asked if he had anything to say that was actually true Nixon thinks for a second, turns to the camera and announces, "Live from New York..."

-- This week, George McGovern was the special host of the news.
-Gary Kroeger also got a segment where he was supposed to review a movie but instead blindsides McGovern with a backstage recording of McGovern being a nightmare backstage, Sweetchuck also dropped in as a new character who suggests all kinds of crazy tax refunds to think of during the upcoming tax day which was near, and Piscopo gave us the sports.
+This week, George McGovern was the special host of the news.
+Gary Kroeger also got a segment where he was supposed to review a movie but instead blindsides McGovern with a backstage recording of our host being a nightmare backstage.
+Sweetchuck also dropped in as a new character who suggests all kinds of crazy tax refunds to think of during the upcoming tax day which was near, and Piscopo gave us the sports.

-- Book Beat is an interview show where Piscopo interviews an archeologist who authored a book about an amazing discover who totally outshines the second guest who's archeology book looks like it was written for a child but turns out to be a publicity stunt leading to the box that the first guest was so proud to find.
+Book Beat is an interview show where Piscopo interviews an archeologist who authored a book about an amazing discovery that totally outshines the second guest, who's archeology book looks like it was written for a child but turns out to be a publicity stunt leading to the box that the first guest was so proud to find.

 Again for an episode hosted by a politician, this was a pretty good show with these as my favorite moments.
 First, I loved the sketch where Belushi plays the Downstairs Circus Performing Neighbor because it totally reminds me of the weird things I'd hear back in my apartment dwelling days.
-Next, I really liked the Book Beat sketch because of how it was one of those sketches that takes a while to get to the real joke but when it finally does the payoff is great and had me laughing out loud.
+Next, I really liked the Book Beat sketch because of how it was one of those sketches that take a while to get to the real joke, but when it finally does the payoff, it’s excellent and had me laughing out loud.
 Finally, I was a fan of Piscopo and Belushi taking McGovern out for some city golf because it reminded me of some sort of Letterman stunt from back in this era of his show.